Overview

 In listing Paul in its nationwide rating of appellate lawyers, Chambers USA (2022) notes that he “play[s] 3D chess in litigation strategy” and “will learn your business better than you know it.”
 In ranking Paul as a “Leading Lawyer” in appellate practice, The Legal 500 (2021) describes Paul as “exceptionally professional, effective, and easy to work with,” an “intellectually impressive and skilled advocate,” and it explains that he “demonstrates a surprisingly high policy awareness that sets him apart in Washington.”

-In 2018, Law360 named Paul an “MVP” for his intellectual property work before the Federal Circuit, where he has argued about a dozen times.
-Paul also has deep experience with the False Claims Act, civil rights litigation, and securities law.
-Paul often challenges—and sometimes defends—federal, state, and local governments across a wide range of issues.
+Paul works across substantive areas of law.
+He frequently litigates challenges to administrative agency action, especially with respect to the life science industry, energy, immigration, and taxation.
+In 2018, Law360 named Paul an “MVP” for his intellectual property work before the Federal Circuit.
+Paul also has deep experience with the False Claims Act, bankruptcy, civil rights, and securities law.

 Paul served as a law clerk to the Honorable Diana Gribbon Motz of the US Court of Appeals for the Fourth Circuit.
 He was a senior editor of the Yale Law Journal.